YouTube

 - Active internet connection (transcripts are fetched from YouTube's caption API)

-- YouTube videos must have captions enabled (auto-generated or manual)
+- Videos must have captions enabled

 Troubleshooting